ropensci/mcbette/paper.md

 Because -at least theoretically- any human woman can produce offspring with any human man, the DNA of our species gets mixed and novel mutations can spread through our population.
-As a consequence, the DNA between humans is more simular, then when compared to the DNA of any other species.
+As a consequence, the DNA between humans is more similar, then when compared to the DNA of any other species.

 ![](man/figures/alignment_joss.png)